Introduction to Ora

 Pre-ASUKA Alpha | Contributors Welcome | Active Development

-Welcome to the Ora Development Notebook - documentation for an experimental smart contract language targeting EVM/Yul with explicit semantics and clean compilation pipeline.
+Welcome to the Ora Development Notebook - documentation for an experimental smart contract language targeting EVM via sensei-ir (SIR) with explicit semantics and clean compilation pipeline.

 Project Status

 Ora is in pre-release alpha, working toward the first ASUKA release.
-The core compiler infrastructure is functional, with active development on Yul code generation and standard library.
+The core compiler infrastructure is highly functional with a 79% success rate (76/96 examples passing), with active development on sensei-ir (SIR) lowering and EVM code generation.

 Not ready for production.
 Syntax and features may change without notice.